codozor/fwkeeper/README.md

 **Validation Rules:**
 - Port numbers must be between 1 and 65535
 - Each forward must have a unique name
-- Namespace and resource (pod name) must be specified
+- Namespace and resource must be specified
+- Local ports must be unique across all forwards

 ### Environment Variables